Bachelor of Applied Science - Applied Management

 Yes.
 Read more about Financial Aid.

-SFCC’s Bachelor of Applied Management (BASAM) is a two-year online degree that can be added on top of any existing associate degree.
-This program is ideal for individuals who would like to further their education and career advancement options in business.
+SFCC’s Bachelor of Applied Management (BASAM) is a two-year online degree that builds upon any existing associate degree.

 You and your advisor will use this program map as a starting point in creating your own personal education plan, customized to your needs.
 We meet you where you are and help you reach your goals.